Indicator/raptorx-zy/epmi/bin/TrainingWithNewFeature.md

  Find a sequence loading part and load dope at the same time.

  TODO:
- Add pair position feature to feature3D.
+ [Done] Add pair position feature to feature3D.
+ Test a list feature generation config and training part on cruncher and beagle.Zygg2015